crealu/react-eth-dapp/README.md

 - difficulty

 There is a button that allows you to obtain and display all the transactions on the retrieved block.
 The data is displayed in a DataGrid MaterialUI component.

+## Required Changes

+In App.js, the apiKey constant is set to a string, 'your key'.
+Replace 'your key' with the public API key provided by Infura.